 - It will also make the tunnel uninhabitable so that the new bees who look for old nests do not find it attractive enough to live in.

-8. Make Citrus Spray to get rid of Carpenter bees
+8. Make Citrus Spray get rid of Carpenter Bees

 Probably the smell of citrus fruits etc. are not liked by the carpenter bees or it is possible that these citrus liquids contain some elements that effectively eliminate carpenter bees.
 Whatever the reason might be, citrus sprays are one of the very effective remedies for carpenter bees.
 You can either buy a citrus spray specifically made for repelling carpenter bees or make one at home.